 Being in a place where you can experience a multitude of settings will be supportive for you.
 This may mean sitting by a window or at the balcony, working in a city office that overlooks the water, watching sunsets, or literally living in a house on a cliff or by the sea – or anywhere where you can kind of experience two different realities, like maybe you live in house with a big backyard that goes into a park or forest.
-It may also be soothing for you to paint the walls of your home in different colors to give yourself the feel of change or transition as you move throughout the house/apartment; or you can have various artworks for each corridor or room to give yourself that same feeling also.
-I also know people with shore environments who love to change their clothes few times a day to mark the phases from one part of day to evening etc. I have also heard that changing outfits to mark the change from one part of the day to the next can be fun for Shores environment.
-You can also experiment with having some little waterfall in the house, or some wind chimes on the balcony or porch to flow with the flowing changing energy of the shore – which is naturally soothing to you and helps you thrive and align to your natural flow.
+It may also be soothing for you to paint the walls of your home in different colors to give yourself the feel of change or transition as you move throughout the house/apartment; or you can have various artworks for each corridor or room to give yourself that same feeling also; or even change your clothes few times a day to mark the phases from one part of day to evening etc.

 For more of my writings, browse through my Art of Love.